Abdulhamid97Mousa/RHCE-EX294/Linux Administration with Ansible Getting Started with Ansible Automation/README.md

 </details>

-### Create the required directories in the Host OS
+#### Create The Required Directories In The Host OS
-in order to create following directories, you need to create the following directories in the Path specified bellow.
+In order to create following directories correctly, make sure to follow the next steps.
-1. Go to `C:/Users/user-name/vagrant` you need to create a directory called `vagrant` and Under the vagrant Directory create another sub-directory called `ansible`, your directory tree should be: `C:/Users/user-name/vagrant/ansible/`
+1. Go to `C:/Users/user-name/vagrant` on your Host OS, you need to create a directory called `vagrant` and Under the vagrant Directory create another sub-directory called `ansible`, your directory tree should be: `C:/Users/user-name/vagrant/ansible/`
 2. Inside your `C:/Users/user-name/vagrant/ansible/` directory you need to install or write your own `Vagrantfile`
    - To install the Vagrantfile go to this link: [Vagrantfile](https://github.com/Abdulhamid97Mousa/RHCE_EX294_ExamPrep/blob/main/Linux%20Administration%20with%20Ansible%20Getting%20Started%20with%20Ansible%20Automation/Demo_1/Vagrantfile)

-3. if you are facing trouble with these two bullet points, i've got images that could help you in creating these directories in the correct places.
+3. if you are facing trouble with these two bullet points, I've got images that could help you in creating these directories in the correct places.

 <details><summary>How does Vagrantfile look like</summary>